lawrl/ep-dice-roller/README.md

 ## Purpose

-The EP dice roller is a simple web app to help players and game masters of the a roleplaying game [*Eclipse Phase*](http://eclipsephase.com) with common math and random number generation tasks, replacing a calculator and dice in most if not all cases.
+The EP dice roller is a simple web app to help players and game masters of the roleplaying game [*Eclipse Phase*](http://eclipsephase.com) with common math and random number generation tasks, replacing a calculator and dice in most if not all cases.

 ## (Planned) Features
  - Uses the [random.org](http://random.org) API to generate random numbers in lieu of ten sided dice (d10's).